Brick is a basic unit of building construction

 Posted by

-Brick is the basic element of any building construction and is in been in use since ancient times.
+Brick is the basic element of any building construction and has been in use since ancient times.
 In India, bricks are available in many sizes.

-The beaurau of Indian standards has stipulated the following Indian Standard codes for bricks and brick masonry.
+The Bureau of Indian Standards has stipulated the following Indian Standard codes for bricks and brick masonry.

 Stretcher Bond-Brick Masonry